ChipFlow/docs/docs/source/tutorial-intro-chipflow-platform.rst

             )
         return flash

-This is specific to the ECP5 family of boards, and the code look different for others.
+This is specific to the ECP5 family of boards, and the code would look different for others.

 QSPIFlash for Simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~